TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - Heli routes inherit the same authentication and idempotency requirements.
 - Import pack routes inherit the same authentication and idempotency requirements.
 - Peds routes inherit the same authentication and idempotency requirements.
+- Jailbreak routes inherit the same authentication and idempotency requirements.